nhjeong/Subsampling_aliasing_artifact_eliminator/README.md

 Artificial Intelligence-based Magnetic Resonance Image Reconstruction method using Generative adversarial network

 ## Abstract
 Our method is a parallel MR imaging method using deep learning.
 Various studies are under way to reduce the scan time of MRI.
-Undersampling without getting all of the phase encoding lines can save a lot of scan time, but aliasing artifacts occur.
+Undersampling without getting all of the phase encoding lines can save a lot of scan time, but aliasing artifacts are accompanied.
 We attempted to remove this artifact using neural networks.
-Although it succeeded in getting some gain with multilayer perceptron, we tried to go further using Generative Adversarial Networks.
+Although we succeeded in getting some gain with multilayer perceptron, we tried to go further using Generative Adversarial Networks.

 ![scheme](./img/scheme.PNG)